arigo/BaroqueUI/README.md

 plays the role of "the position of the mouse pointer" in BaroqueUI.

-        public bool triggerPressed;    // bottom of the controller public bool touchpadPressed;   // big round area public bool gripPressed;       // side buttons
+        public bool triggerPressed;    // bottom of the controller public float triggerVariablePressure;   // between 0 and 1 public bool touchpadPressed;   // big round area public bool gripPressed;       // side buttons
         public bool menuPressed;       // top small button